AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Issues Corrected in Aviatrix Release 6.5**

-- **AVX-18796** – When either the intermediate CA (Certificate Authority) certificate on the Controller or the Gateway CA certificate rotated before the other certificate, some Gateways would start flapping and go down.
-This issue could occur for any account.
+- **AVX-18796** – The Controller to Gateway control channel uses certificate based authentication.
+The Intermediate Certificate Authority (ICA) certificate TTL is set to renew automatically every 6 months.
+A week before the TTL expiration, the ICA will prepare the next certificate as part of the rotation.
+During this period if any Gateway gets recertified, the Controller will use the newly prepared/activated ICA certificate to sign it.
+If the Gateway flaps and reconnects during this period, the controller will reject these connections resulting in the Gateway being marked down.
+Since this issue can result in the controller marking gateways down, Aviatrix strongly recommends upgrading your software to a version that includes the issue correction.
 - **AVX-20109** – Upgrade procedure update.
 If you are upgrading your controller and gateways from 6.5 to 6.6, you cannot use the selective gateways feature.

 #.
 From the Aviatrix Controller, go to Settings > Maintenance > Selective upgrade and perform a Platform Upgrade to 6.6 with all gateways selected.
 For more information, see `Upgrading the Aviatrix Cloud Network Platform <https://docs.aviatrix.com/HowTos/selective_upgrade.html>`_.